 The cover of your book is the first point of contact between you and your reader.
-And, let’s be honest, we all judge a book by its cover.
-Books with eye-catching covers sell more copies than others – it’s that simple!
+And, let’s be honest: we all judge a book by its cover.
+Books with eye-catching covers sell more copies than those without – it’s that simple!

 A good book cover design is therefore an extremely important marketing tool, especially in the age of social media (see our article on how to promote your book on social networks).
-Now that people can pin, like and share images, book covers are spread out across the web!
-Your cover is therefore an essential part of your (free) promotional toolbox.
+Now that you can share images with thousands of people on a whim, book covers are spread out across the web.
+Your cover is therefore an essential part of your promotional toolbox.

-In addition, self-publishing is gaining momentum and as a result, more and more books are entering the market.
+In addition, self-publishing is a rapidly growing field and as a result, more and more books are entering the market.
 This unprecedented diversity makes it more critical than ever to stand out.
-Hence, book cover design is even more important for a self-published author, who is responsible for the promotion and sale of his/her own book.
-An attractive design that represents your story can make the difference between success and failure!
+As such, book cover design is even more important for a self-published author, who is responsible for the promotion and sale of his/her own book.
+An attractive design that represents your story well can make the difference between success and failure.

 So, what should you consider when designing a book cover?
 Well, before you start designing your cover (or before hiring someone to do it), do some research.
 Think about the message you would like to convey to your readers, your target audience, and how to translate that message visually.
 In this article, we will provide you with some tips that can help you conceptualize your design and find appropriate ideas.

-The most relevant covers tell you about the literary genre of the book without mentioning it explicitly.
+The best covers can convey the genre of a book without mentioning it explicitly.
 Is your book a thriller or romance novel?
 Or, if it’s non-fiction – is it biographical?
 Historical?
 Your cover should provide clues; the goal is to captivate your target in seconds.
 Some genres target adults; others are aimed at young adults and teens.
 Some can target both.
 You should know the age of your target group and adjust your cover ideas accordingly.

 This may seem like a tall order – especially if you’re not a visually creative person.
 Creating a cover that immediately tells a potential reader what he or she is about to pick up?
 A cover that has the ability stand out from the crowd enough to catch the attention of a passerby?
 These can definitely be intimidating goals to set for yourself.